Lane Thomas Preview, Player Props: Nationals vs. Pirates

-Lane Thomas -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Washington Nationals versus the Pittsburgh Pirates, with Andre Jackson on the hill, on September 11 at 6:35 PM ET.
+On Tuesday, Lane Thomas (.564 slugging percentage in past 10 games, including four home runs) and the Washington Nationals face the Pittsburgh Pirates, whose starting pitcher will be Bailey Falter.
+First pitch is at 6:35 PM ET.

-He had a hitless showing in his previous game (0-for-5) against the Dodgers.
+He had a hitless performance in his previous game (0-for-4) against the Pirates.

 Lane Thomas Game Info & Props vs. the Pirates